-Redemption requests can be made by completing and signing an Application for Withdrawal and delivering or sending it to Murdoch Clarke.
+Redemption requests can be made by completing and signing an Application for Withdrawal and delivering or sending it to the Murdoch Clarke Mortgage Fund.

 If a request for withdrawal of funds is received by email, fax or telephone and the Responsible Entity acts on the request then the investor is taken to release and discharge and agree to indemnify the Responsible Entity from and against all losses, liabilities, actions, proceedings, accounts, claims and demands arising from such withdrawal instructions.